stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-tomato-mincemeat.md

   alike.
 Each quart jar captures the essence of seasonal transitions, offering a gourmet twist on classic flavors that can be enjoyed throughout the year.
 image: /assets/img/recipes/tomato-mincemeat.jpg
-tags: ['Grammy', 'Elsie', 'Tomato Mincemeat', 'Dessert']
+tags: ['Grammie', 'Elsie', 'Tomato Mincemeat', 'Dessert']
 author: stevendnoble-recipes
 related_posts:
   - recipes/grammies-recipes/_posts/2024-01-01-mincemeat-pie.md